 Have you ever wanted to live like a King or Queen?
 France’s huge number of medieval castles available for holiday rentals is perfect for anyone looking for a taste of the high life.
 Castles are ideal for large families or group holidays, often having room for upwards of 10 guests.
 However, saying that, there’s nothing to stop smaller groups or couples from enjoying acres of space either.

 Staying in your very own castle, you can expect charm and character at every corner, while still featuring all of the modern amenities you need to fully enjoy your holiday.
 Castles are very rarely roadside properties which means along with corridors of rooms to keep you busy inside, you’re likely to have miles of idyllic countryside to keep you occupied outside.
-If you’ve been spell bound by the charm then Historic UK will give you all the information you need on where to book.

 3. Canal Boats